Thermal effect on magnetoexciton energy spectra in monolayer transition metal dichalcogenides

 where the dimensionless parameter $\alpha=r_0/\kappa a^*_0$ is used instead of the screening length $r_0$.
-In equations \eqref{eq12} and \eqref{eq13}, we have used the formulas
+In equations \eqref{Seqn5} and \eqref{Seq13}, we have used the formulas

-obtained by the Levi-Civita transformation \eqref{eq11} for distance $r$ and angular momentum $\hat l_z$.
+obtained by the Levi-Civita transformation \eqref{Seq11} for distance $r$ and angular momentum $\hat l_z$.

-Equation \eqref{eq12} is similar to those describing a two-dimensional anharmonic oscillator, suggesting we use the harmonic oscillator wave functions as a basis set and calculate necessary matrix elements by the algebraic approach based on annihilation and creation operators, well-known as the Feranchuk-Komarov operator method in Refs.~\cite{SHoangbook2015, SNguyen2019}.
+Equation \eqref{Seqn5} is similar to those describing a two-dimensional anharmonic oscillator, suggesting we use the harmonic oscillator wave functions as a basis set and calculate necessary matrix elements by the algebraic approach based on annihilation and creation operators, well-known as the Feranchuk-Komarov operator method in Refs.~\cite{SHoangbook2015, SNguyen2019}.
 The first step is to rewrite the equation in the presentation of annihilation and creation operators, defined as